Where To Eat The Best Street Food In Ho Chi Minh City, Vietnam

 Ideal for another round of pho after several rounds of craft beer…

-Pho tasting menu dispensed with, and we’re back in search of the real thing, keen to recalibrate our sense of what this famous dish is all about.
+After that brief interlude, we’re back in search of a damn fine pho, keen to recalibrate our sense of what this famous dish is all about.

 There’s no better place to do so than at Pho Hoa Pasteur, which sits on Pasteur Street (named after the renowned microbiologist Louis Pasteur).
 Incidentally, the soon-to-be world-conquering Pasteur Street Taproom is just round the corner, and their signature craft beer is excellent.